Your grant agreement

 - Template for the Career Development Plan

-Horizon 2020 – COFUND:
+Horizon Europe – COFUND:

 - Template for the Career Development Plan

-- Information note for MSCA Fellows in a Cofunding of regional, national and international programme (COFUND)
+- Information note for MSCA Fellows in a Co-funding of regional, national, and international programme (COFUND)

 Marie Skłodowska-Curie Fellowship Certificate

-Fellows who have completed a research period as part of one of the FP7 or Horizon 2020 Marie Skłodowska-Curie Actions may request a Marie Skłodowska-Curie Fellowship Certificate (the Certificate).
+Fellows who have completed a research period as part of one of the FP7 or Horizon Marie Skłodowska-Curie Actions may request a Marie Skłodowska-Curie Fellowship Certificate (the Certificate).
 Read more.